jfmengels/node-elm-review/documentation/tooling-integration.md

 This is information dedicated to people who want to use the `elm-review` CLI in a different environment than a user's terminal, like editors or GitHub actions.

+## The name

+The name of the project is `elm-review`, not Elm Review.

 ## Things I expect you to do

 ### Namespacing